digdilem/taskpony/readme.md

 # Security

 Part of Taskpony's design choice is that there are no authentication systems built in.
 If you require authentication, such as a multi-user LAN or you are accessing Taskpony from the internet, you are strongly encouraged to use a reverse proxy with authentication in front of it.
-This could be [Nginx Proxy Manager](https://nginxproxymanager.com/), [Apache](https://httpd.apache.org/) configured to operate with a reverse proxy, or a cloud solution such as [Cloudflare](https://www.cloudflare.com) Tunnels protected by a suitable Access policy.
+This could be [Nginx Proxy Manager](https://nginxproxymanager.com/), [Apache](https://httpd.apache.org/) configured to operate with a reverse proxy, or a cloud solution such as [Cloudflare](https://www.cloudflare.com) Tunnels protected by an Access policy.

 # Installation